Newton's method for nonlinear mappings into vector bundles

 \subsection{Local superlinear convergence}

 In this section we want to prove the local superlinear convergence of Newton's method.
-In the spirit of Deuflhard \cite{Deuflhard}, our proof will not rely on quantities, which may allow a qualitative \emph{a-priori} convergence result, but rather on quantities for which good \emph{a-posteriori} algorithmic estimates are accessible.
-This will be the basis of an affine covariant damping strategy, elaborated below.
-Nevertheless, we will also show some results which allow an a-priori analysis.\\ \; \\ Let $V^{-1}_y \in \Gamma(\L(\E,E_y))$ be a vector back-transport.
-Let $Q:T\E\to\E$ be a connection map and $R:T\X\to\X$ be a retraction.
-For a fixed $x\in\X$ we can locally perform \emph{pullbacks}
+In the spirit of Deuflhard \cite{Deuflhard}, our proof will rely on quantities, which not only allow a qualitative \emph{a-priori} convergence result, but also for which good \emph{a-posteriori} algorithmic estimates are accessible.
+This second aspect will be the basis of an affine covariant damping strategy, elaborated in the next section.
+In contrast to \cite{Deuflhard}, which relies on affine covariant Lipschitz constants, we take a more qualitative approach and consider affine covariant versions of Newton- and strict differentiabililty, as established in Proposition~\ref{QVNewtondiffbar}.